Non-classifiability of Ergodic Flows up to Time Change: Preliminaries

 \subsection{Some terminology from ergodic theory}

-We call a separable non-atomic probability space $(\Omega,\mathcal{M},\mu)$ a \emph{standard measure space}.
-Since every standard measure space is isomorphic to the unit interval with Lebesgue measure $\lambda$ on the Borel sets $\mathcal{B}$, every invertible MPT (also called an \emph{automorphism}) of a standard measure space is isomorphic to an invertible Lebesgue measure-preserving transformation on $[0,1]$.
-As in the introduction, we let $\mathcal{X}$ denote the group of MPT's on $[0,1]$ endowed with the weak topology, where two MPT's are identified if they are equal on sets of full measure.
+A measure space $(\Omega,\mathcal{M},\mu)$ is called a \emph{standard non-atomic probability space} if there is a bi-measurable measure-preserving bijection (modulo sets of measure zero) from $(\Omega,\mathcal{M},\mu)$ to $([0,1],\mathcal{B},\lambda)$, where $\mathcal{B}$ is the collection of Borel sets, and $\lambda$ is Lebesgue measure.
+Thus every invertible MPT (also called an \emph{automorphism}) of a standard non-atomic probability space is isomorphic to an invertible Lebesgue measure-preserving transformation on $[0,1]$.
+As in the introduction, we let $\mathcal{X}$ denote the group of MPTs on $[0,1]$ endowed with the weak topology, where two MPTs are identified if they are equal on sets of full measure.

 While in this model we fix the measure and look at transformations preserving that measure, there is also a dual viewpoint of fixing the transformation and considering the collection of its invariant measures.
 The transformation that we use is the left shift $sh:\Sigma^{\mathbb{Z}}\to\Sigma^{\mathbb{Z}},$ defined by